mlebeane/mlebeane.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Michael LeBeane and I'm currently a Staff Engineer at [Qualcomm](https://www.qualcomm.com/), where I work on modeling and architecture to support emerging graphics programming models.
+My name is Michael LeBeane and I'm currently a Senior Staff Engineer at [Qualcomm](https://www.qualcomm.com/), where I work on modeling and architecture to support emerging graphics programming models.
 Before that I spent 5 years working at [AMD Research](https://www.amd.com/en/corporate/research), where I focused on research in computer networks, GPUs, and simulation frameworks.

 I'm a PhD graduate from [The University of Texas at Austin](https://www.utexas.edu/) where I worked in the [Laboratory for Computer Architecture (LCA)](https://lca.ece.utexas.edu/).
 I'm also a graduate from [Washington University in St. Louis](https://wustl.edu/) where I studied computer science and interned with [Intel](https://www.intel.com).